tgragnato/tgragnato/_posts/2024-07-22-WeAreDevelopers.md

 - `We Develop the Future: WTF is Next?` Martin Wezowski - SAP

-<iframe src="https://www.youtube-nocookie.com/embed/MJxkJJo220c?si=BLyuwZO0BEqPjGql" width="100%" height="560" title="Day 2 of the WeAreDevelopers World Congress 2024" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" frameborder="0" allowfullscreen></iframe>
+<iframe src="https://www.youtube-nocookie.com/embed/MJxkJJo220c?si=BLyuwZO0BEqPjGql" width="100%" height="560" title="Day 2 of the WeAreDevelopers World Congress 2024" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" crossorigin="anonymous" frameborder="0" allowfullscreen></iframe>

 ## A retrospective on the state of DevOps and Infrastructure Engineering in Italy compared to the rest of the world